jweissman/lang/README.md

 end
 ```

-We can use this Calculator class to parse and reduce simple arithmetic expressions now.
+Now we can use this `Calculator` class to compute simple arithmetic expressions.

 ```ruby
 Calculator.evaluate '2+3'   # => 5